 - It is unfair for an employer to tolerate a blog for a long time without taking action and then suddenly to clamp down on it with disciplinary action without warning.

 - The nature of the organisation and the kind of business it does can also be important.
 Organisations that carefully choreograph their online image can be expected to be especially hostile to online blogging.
 Sadly, an increasing number of employers now fall into this bracket.

 - It is generally no defence that you tried to limit sight of your blog to a few select friends.
 Employment tribunals treat the Internet as a public space.

 - The degree of offensiveness of the material is important.
-Even if any references to your employer are neutral and balanced, if they appear in a blog in which you have also commented in offensive terms about other things in your life unrelated to work (such as football teams, caravan holidaymakers or whatever!) you should expect no sympathy from an employment tribunal.
+Even if any references to your employer are neutral and balanced, if they appear in a blog alongside offensive comments by you about other things in your life unrelated to work, you should expect no sympathy from an employment tribunal.

 - The Internet doesn’t have a sense of humour.
 If you type, for example “I’m drunk on standby, LOL”, don’t expect your employer to see the funny side even if you think it is obvious that you are just joking.
 Disciplinary consequences – including even dismissal – are a strong possibility.

 - The Internet never forgets.
 Recent cases suggest that you can be dismissed about something offensive that you posted on the Internet a long time ago, even if you have tried to delete it.